 On Oct.
 6, 1981, Joe Mullen picked up an assist in the St. Louis Blues’ 6-2 victory over the Pittsburgh Penguins.
 This was his first of 1,063 career NHL points.
 In 1981-82, he scored 25 times, the first of 12 seasons with at least 25 goals.

-Marian Stastny joined his brothers Peter and Anton, on Oct.
+Marian Stastny joined his brothers Peter and Anton on Oct.
 6, 1982, with the Quebec Nordiques.
-All three brothers play a role in a 6-4 win over the Buffalo Sabres.
-Peter led the way with his fifth career hat trick, Anton had a goal and an assist and Marian put up two helpers in his first NHL game.
-For the Sabres, rookies Dave Andreychuk, Paul Cyr and Hannu Virta all scored their first career goals in the league.
+All three brothers played a role in a 6-4 win over the Buffalo Sabres.
+Peter led the way with his fifth career hat trick, Anton had a goal and an assist, and Marian put up two helpers in his first NHL game.
+For the Sabres, rookies Dave Andreychuk, Paul Cyr, and Hannu Virta all scored their first career goals in the league.

 Mike Keenan earned his first coaching victory in the NHL on Oct.
 6, 1984.
 He led the Philadelphia Flyers to a 4-1 win over the Washington Capitals on home ice.
 The Flyers started the season with five straight wins before Keenan found the loss column for the first time.

 On Oct.
-6, 1988, Brian Sutter made his NHL coaching debut in, an 8-3 Blues’ win over the North Stars in Minnesota.
-He went on to win 451 games in 13 total seasons with the Blues, Boston Bruins, Calgary Flames and Chicago Blackhawks.
+6, 1988, Brian Sutter made his NHL coaching debut, an 8-3 Blues win over the North Stars in Minnesota.
+He went on to win 451 games in 13 total seasons with the Blues, Boston Bruins, Calgary Flames, and Chicago Blackhawks.